 Even if you’re planning on dropping 15 pounds before your wedding, your body type isn’t going to completely change.
 Besides, it’s a lot easier (not to mention less expensive) to take a gown in than to try and make a too-small dress work.

 Read the Fine Print

-When you order your gown from a salon, it’s important to triple-check the contract.
+When you order your wedding dress from a bridal shop, it’s important to triple-check the contract.
 Read it carefully, so you don’t end up with the wrong size or color, and get the designer, style number, measurements, delivery date, the price of the gown and number of fittings, as well as the deposit amount, all in writing.